WHAT REALLY HAPPENED THAT NIGHT

 If Victor Licata is innocent, as is the supposition of this book, then this begs the question.
 What really happened?
 Here in this chapter, we present some possible (and very plausible) scenarios of what some of us feel really happened.
 However, before getting started, it might be useful to once again go over a layout of the Licata house.

 Note that it shows three bedrooms, however according to Zillow.com (a real-estate website), the Licata house (1707 E. 5th Ave, Tampa Fla.), which still exists is now listed as having four bedrooms.
-And in all likelihood it had four bedrooms even back then.
-The forth bedroom (probably shown above as either being the Living or dining room), being the one in which both Victor and Anthony (who was away at collage) both shared.
+And in all likelihood, it had four bedrooms even back then.
+The fourth bedroom (probably shown above as either being the Living or dining room), being the one in which both Victor and Anthony (who was away at college) both shared.

 Also note that the “Back Porch” area (along with the bathroom), was physically located INSIDE the house itself.
-However, the front porch is opened and part of the outside of the house.
+However, the front porch is open and part of the outside of the house.

 17.1 – SCENARIOS OF WHAT ACTUALLY HAPPENED THAT NIGHT :

 What actually happened that night?
 How did it come to be that Victor Licata was found inside a locked house with a bunch of murdered bodies all around?

 Keeping in mind that Victor Licata was mentally autistic, and in all likelihood in a state of shell shock at the time.
 Below we list several scenarios, (the most likely ones), that serve to explain what actually happened that night.

 SCENARIO No. 1 – Victor Came Home (very) Late, and (very) drunk:

 Simply put, Victor came home late that night (drunk as a skunk) didn’t notice the murders and simply went to sleep.
 The next morning he woke up real late, went to the bathroom, cleaned himself up, put on clean cloths and only after that did he notice that something was wrong.